mohammad-nej/SearchAndSort/README.md

 so it can be used as an input to `BackgroundSearcher` , `AnySearchableKey` and `Sorter` , `AnySortableKey` ( if the key is `Comparable`). the only downside to use this type is that if you only want to do sort, you always have to provide `Stringifier` for your `Key` type.

+## Type Safety
+This package is completely **Type Safe** and you can't go wrong without getting compile time error. it also based on **Swift 6** so it's completely concurrency safe.

+# Copyright
+This package is provided to use for free. if you want to know more feel free to contact me on GitHub or using my email : mohammad.nej@gmail.com